UO-CS210/Treemap/docs/DisplayProjects.md

 of attack on your own, and then discussing it with your instructor before diving in.

+## Custom text formatting

+Sometimes the label for a rectangle does not fit cleanly within that area.
+You can see the ugly effects by making a treemap visualization of `data/Chap08.json`:  Text extends outside the boxes, and even overlaps.
+There are several tactics we might use to improve text display:

+- We could suppress the text (not print it) when it is too long.
+- We could break it into multiple lines.
+- We could truncate it in some way that maintains enough to distinguish one label from another.
+For example, `directory-tree-vertical.png` might be shortened to `dir...cal.png` (preserving the beginning, end, and file extension).

+The best approach depends on the content of the data.
+For example, a shortening scheme that preserves file extensions only makes sense if the labels are file names.
+Instead of a fixed scheme for fitting text, what we really need is a _custom_ shortening scheme suited to a particular kind of data.

+Editing `mapper.py` for each data set is a poor solution.
+We want a version of the `layout` function (and the functions it calls) to be fixed even as the text formatting is customized.
+In Python, one way to accomplish this is to pass a function as an argument to another function.
+We can add a custom text formatting function as a new argument to the `layout` function.

+While we have been running `mapper.py` as a main program, it is designed to be used also as a module that can be imported into another main program.
+This is where we could define a more customized text layout function, such as one specifically for shortening long file names.

 ## User-defined color schemes

 The `display` module of this project chooses colors randomly.
 Often